AI & Enterprise Risk Management Webinar on March 30th

 A few bad apples?

 At the average company, just 0.9% of employees are responsible for 80% of egress events — incidents of pasting company data into the site.
-The number is still relatively small, but any one of the egress events we found could be responsible for exposing a critical piece of company data.
+The number is still relatively small, but any one of the egress events we found could be considered an insider threat, responsible for exposing a critical piece of company data.
 There are many legitimate uses of ChatGPT in the workplace, and companies that navigate ways to leverage it to improve productivity without risking their sensitive data are poised to benefit.